Geography

 The first of the GCSE human units where students need to use a range of key terms such as urbanisation, suburbanisation, mega cities, world cities, millionaire cities and be able to give examples.
 The content focusses on three types of countries Advanced countries (AC’s), emerging developing countries (EDC’s) and Low-income developing countries (LIDC’s).
 We will study in detail Mexico City and Manchester; prior knowledge of these places would be a real advantage.

-2. Sustaining ecosystems
+2. Sustaining Ecosystems

 Building on knowledge from year 8, students will need knowledge of a number of eco-systems from around the world including the tropical rainforests, tropical grasslands, hot deserts, polar regions, temperate grasslands, temperate forests and coral reefs.
 This unit can be very demanding if students don’t have any prior knowledge so independent research will really help.
 Students need to know about the plants, animals and climate of all seven eco-systems listed.
 We will also look at a place called Crocker Range in Borneo and Antarctica in more detail.

-3. Changing climates
+3. Changing Climates

 A very topical unit asking students to consider ‘is climate change a natural process?’
 This allows students to consider the climatic changes over the quaternary period.
 We will look at the evidence for arguments that ‘yes it is natural’ and ‘no it is not’.
 Students could research the Milankovitch cycles along with the possible impacts of climate change in the UK and in the wider world.

-4. Resource reliance
+4. Resource Reliance

 Students will develop understanding of resources and how reliant we are upon them.
 The key areas focus on food, water and energy with a case study based on the food security within the UK.
 The BBC often has stories surrounding these areas on the news so watching a national news report daily would really help.
-Students could also build knowledge of GM crops and intensive farming techniques.
+Students could also build knowledge of genetically-modified crops and intensive farming techniques.

-5. Dynamic development
+5. Dynamic Development

 This unit provides an interesting look at development around the world focusing on why some countries are more developed then others and the reasons for this.
 The majority of the learning focusses on the country of Ethiopia, so some knowledge of the country and its current development would help.
-It is also worth researching the millennium development goals set out by the United nations and the Rostows model of development.
+It is also worth researching the millennium development goals set out by the United Nations and the Rostow's model of development.

 6. Distinctive Landscapes